 How Much Pork Can Your Dog Eat?

 Pork is a rich meat, so it’s important to give it to your dog in moderation.
 Yes, they can have a little bit once in a while, but it shouldn’t be a daily thing.
 Also, dogs tend to be more allergic to pork than to other meats.
-Start out by giving your dog very small amounts, and then watch his/her reaction afterwards.
+Start by giving your dog very small amounts, and then watch for their reaction.
 Remember, too much pork can lead to indigestion and other health issues, including inflammation of the pancreas.

 Yes, Dogs Can Eat Pork in Moderation